|

 downside of this solution is that students must learn to spell every word, thousands

-of words, which requires many years of study.
+of words, which requires many years of study, and huge government expense.

 (Auto-spellcheck systems – a bandage approach – don’t alleviate the memorization requirement.)